 What is domestic abuse?

-In the vast majority of cases it’s experienced by women and is perpetrated by men.
-This is what makes domestic abuse a gendered crime, and it can happen to all women, no matter what age, race, religion, income, background or sexuality.
+In the vast majority of cases it’s experienced by women and is perpetrated by men, this is what makes domestic abuse a gendered crime.
+Domestic abuse happen to all women, no matter her age, race, religion, income, background or sexuality.

 Coercive control is a form of emotional abuse.
 It is a pattern of behaviour in which the perpetrator gradually and often subtly insults, shames, judges, controls and humiliates you as the relationship evolves.
-This instils the feeling of fear and punishment and restricts your freedom.
-Coercive control is like being in a prison with no walls.
+It creates dependency and fear without necessarily involving physical violence.

 It can be as subtle as a certain look, or teeth grinding to warn you to “stay in line”, sarcasm, dismissing or judging your feelings and instead telling you what you feel.